 Motility: The ability of sperm to move by themselves.

 Oligospermia: When a man has too few sperm to fertilize an egg normally.

 Ovulation: When the ovaries release a mature egg that is ready for fertilization.

 Polycystic Ovary Syndrome (PCOS): A common hormonal condition in which an imbalance in the sex hormones may cause menstrual abnormalities, skin and hair changes, obesity, infertility and other long-term health problems.
 The name comes from the multiple small cysts which line the ovaries of most women with the disorder.

 Postcoital Test: A standard fertility test in which a sample of cervical mucus is taken after intercourse to check the number and behavior of the sperm.

 Round Spermatid Nucleus Injection (ROSNI): An experimental fertilization technique in which immature sperm cells are removed from the testicle and the genetic material is injected into an egg.

-Semen Analysis: A standard test of a man's semen to check the number and shape of his sperm.
+Semen Analysis: A standard test of a man's semen to check the number and shape of his sperm and their motility.